aditya-pareek/Snake-Game/README.md

 # Snake-Game
-A simple game built using python
+A simple game built using python turtle module

 ## Usage